pooyadhgh/react-omdb/README.md

 ### HTML5

-- Meta title and description tags are provided for on-page SEO matters.
+- Image alt and title, meta title and meta description tags are provided for on-page SEO matters.
 - Semantic html5 tags such as header, footer, main, section, figure, time and … are used in their proper places.
+- HTML5 form validation is used such as required and min-length attributes.

 ### CSS3

 - CSS modules, a great tool that React.js provides, are used to prevent class name interference.
-- The whole elements are responsive to the changes of the viewport.
+- The whole elements are responsive to the changes of the viewport and root font size.
 - All classes are in pure CSS, using complex solutions such as pseudo-selectors, transition animations and …
 - BEM methodology is used for naming classes because it makes code cleaner and easy to read and maintain.